GRADUATE CERTIFICATE IN ENTERPRISE RISK MANAGEMENT

 have an opportunity to examine various models and practices that help the security management professional balance the costs and risks facing today’s organizations.

-- Complete certificate program in less than one year
+- Complete certificate program in as little as 8 months

 - Transfer all credits toward the M.S. in Security Administration degree at SC